~ an essay on the 1993 film Jurassic Park.

 “We’ve made living biological attractions so astounding that they will capture the imagination of the entire world.”~ Hammond

-Coming from a man doing the work, he has lost the forest for the trees, as Dr. Ian Malcolm masterfully details in his rant to Hammond over lunch, after all of the awe has fizzled away from their nascent experience at the park:
+Coming from a man doing the work (and likely getting paid a hefty sum), Wu has lost the forest for the trees.
+Dr. Ian Malcolm masterfully details this in his rant to Hammond over lunch, after all of the awe has fizzled away from their nascent experience at the park:

 “The point is, you are alive as they begin to eat you.
 So try to show a little respect.”